 SAP SuccessFactors Employee Central component tracks all HR information pertaining to an individual including time off and leave.
-It support the managers in effectively managing their team members’ activities such as changing an employee’s role, recommending revised compensation to reflect performance or even suggesting letting go an employee on the basis of unsatisfactory performance, disciplinary or compliance issues.
-Payroll process is also managed in this component that eventually leads to employees getting paid.
+It supports the managers in effectively managing their team members’ activities such as changing an employee’s role, recommending revised compensation to reflect performance or even suggesting letting go an employee on the basis of unsatisfactory performance, disciplinary or compliance issues.
+The payroll process is also managed in this component that eventually leads to employees getting paid.

 Time and Attendance Management

 Given that paying employees is directly linked to attendance, time management and expenses management, it is crucial to capture this important information completely and correctly.
 Employees working remotely or on business travel can still record all relevant information.